dlpasco/CoreData-SwiftUI-Demo/README.md

 This project demostrates three different ways of updating data in a background thread in a swiftUI project.

-Thanks to Tim Ritchey for some suggesting the addition of
+Thanks to Tim Ritchey (@tritchey) for some suggesting the addition of

     self.context.automaticallyMergesChangesFromParent = true